You don’t always have the pleasure to meet a professional like Jesús Anguita Carpio. At Technologic Tapes we have been lucky enough to interview him.

-Anna: For the readers who don’t know what we mean by this standard: this is the only international standard for jobs that are done in flexographic printing.
-This is process control for the production of halftone color separations, proof prints and production prints.
-And you, Jesús, you present us its advantages.
+Anna: For the reader that doesn’t know what we are referring to: this is the only international standard for work carried out on flexographic printing.
+This is process control for the production of halftone color separations, test prints, and production prints.
+In the book you present its advantages.

-Jesús: Of course.
-The advantages of implementing the ISO 12647/6 international standard for flexographic printing are evident, since putting it into operation obliges us indirectly to establish a working method and, above all, to have greater control over our production processes, not only in the printing but also in the color laboratory (preparation and formulation of inks), or in photomechanics.
+Jesús: Certainly.
+The advantages of implementing the international standard ISO 12647/6 for flexographic printing are obvious, since putting it into operation makes us indirectly adopt a working method and, above all, to have greater control over our production processes, not only in printing but also in the color laboratory (ink preparation and formulation), or in photomechanics.

-Anna: And is there any case in which this international standard cannot be implemented?
+Anna: Is there any case in which this international standard cannot be implemented?

-Jesús: Yes, in case of printing quality optimization based on one’s own parameters.
-This is that due to the type of jobs that are printed, with special media, printing conditions, high quality screens and rulings, etc. it is impossible to be brought to any standard.
-Therefore, they fall outside the specifications contained in the ISO 12647/6 standard.
+Jesús: Yes, in the event of optimizing printing qualities based on personal parameters.
+This is that due to the types of jobs that are printed, with special supports, printing conditions, high-quality screens and ruling, etc. it entails the impossibility of being brought to any standard.
+Therefore, they are excluded from the standard specifications in the ISO 12647/6.

 Anna: What happens then?

-Jesús: Well, in fact there are no big changes either way because the needs of these companies and particular workflows are the same and they also require extreme control of printing to achieve greater color gamut reproductions and high quality of the final product.
+Jesús: Well, there are no big changes either because the needs of these companies and particular workflows are the same.
+However, they also require extreme control of printing to achieve greater reproduction color gamuts and high quality of the final product.

-In these cases, and to ensure and optimize the quality of printing, procedures must be developed based on custom parameters in order to establish the optimal printing characteristics and conditions for a concrete and specific work system.
+The only thing is that in these cases and to ensure and optimize the quality of the print, procedures have to be developed based on custom-made parameters, in order to establish the optimal printing characteristics and conditions for a specific and specific work system.

 Anna: So, what you are saying is that as long as we go through “measurable parameters” we will be able to define and control the standards of each printer.

-Jesús: Yes.
+Jesús: Exactly.
 It is something that is said, and it is something that I reaffirm.
-Those of us who have worked in the world know that the organization of technical processes and procedures in each of the work areas makes more sense than ever.
+Those of us who have worked in the sector know that the organization of technical processes and procedures in each of the work areas makes more sense than ever.

-Anna: Does that not forfeit the usefulness you talk about in the book about new technologies for flexography?
+Anna: But doesn’t that throw away the usefulness that you talk about in the book about new technologies for flexography?

-We cannot forget the continuous training of all the personnel involved in the flexographic process in order to raise their professional level that allows them to correctly apply the new available technologies.
+Not to forget the continuous training of all the personnel involved in the flexographic process either, in order to raise their professional level that allows them to correctly apply the new available technologies.

-Anna: So you mean that everything is part of the same gear, right?
+Anna: So you mean that everything is part of the same structure, right?

-Jesús: Indeed.
+Jesús: Exactly.
 In flexography, everything and everyone is one.

-I would not like to close this interview without mentioning that the book “High Quality Flexography” provides, since its publication in 2011, flexo printers with tools that allow them to know and control all the variables that affect print quality.
+I would not like to dismiss this interview without mentioning that the book “High Quality Flexography” provides flexographic professionals, since its publication in 2011, with tools that allow them to know and control all the variables that affect print quality.

-At Technologic Tapes we recommend the use of this book for those professionals who live day by day in this fascinating world.
-We apply its parameters and guidelines with highly effective results.
-Always with the same goal: to offer the best service to our customers.
+Technologic Tapes encourages the use of this book for those professionals who live every day in this fascinating world.
+We apply its tips and guidelines with great results.
+Always with the same goal: to offer the best service to our clients.

-If you have any doubts, do not hesitate to call us to help you on your search.
-After all, our team has professionals with more than 35 years of experience in the adhesive tapes industry to provide solutions to the most complex applications.
+If you have any questions you can reach out and we’ll help you in your search.
+At the end of the day, we are specialists in technical adhesive tapes.
+In our team we have professionals with more than 35 years of experience to provide solutions to the most complex applications.